online-ml/chantilly/README.md

 })
 ```

-However, if you haven't passed an ID earlier on, then you also directly pass the features:
+However, if you haven't passed an ID earlier on, then you have to provide the features yourself:

 ```py
 requests.post('http://localhost:5000/api/learn', json={